West Virginia is at the center of energy production

 National Energy Conference

-The Spring 2014 Energy Conference on February 24 will focus on the EPA regulation of coal plant emissions.
+The Spring 2014 National Energy Conference on February 24 will focus on the EPA regulation of coal plant emissions.
 Regulation of CO2 Emissions from Power Plants: Flexibility and the Path Forward for Coal will feature experts from the extraction industry, air and energy regulatory agencies, academic institutions, and environmental organizations.